dbak91/RdpOneClick/README.md

 100% C# LLM-Claude-converted.
 - First developed and ironed out behaviour in Visual Basic, then after realising dependencies and file size, the source code was forwarded to Claude LLM asking for conversion to C#.

+## Version differences
+#### V4.0
+The first NET 4.8 dependant version and the first version to automate the clickingby button name.
+Flaws:
+NET 4.8 must be installaled.
+(Already present on most moderrn systems)

+#### V3.0 / V3.2
+This is the first c# versions and the last 2 versions based on clicking at x and y coordinates as oppose to button name
+Note:
+- These have not been tested thoroughly for dependencies.
+The target was NET 8.0 framework so it is possible NET 8 may be required.
+Flaws:
+- Click locations require fixed resolution so any resolution change (such as going from wfh to office) will need their own shortcuts.

 ## **Modes**

 #### Path mode (most reliable)